Blog

 Start by creating a new Spring Boot project with Vaadin and Spring AI dependencies.
 You can use Spring Initializr to bootstrap your project quickly.
 It will add the necessary dependencies to your pom.xml, but nothing else.
 Simple, and you can continue with writing the code.

-This is the full source code.
+Below is the full source code for a Java AI chatbot interface in Vaadin using Spring AI.
 Everything we need is in the MainView.java class.

 @Route("") // Map view to the root URL